-The Directors consider that such policies will have positive effects to the construction material industry in the PRC and thus can benefit the Group.
+The Directors consider that these policies will have positive effects to the construction material industry in the Guangdong Province and thus can benefit the Group.
 In addition, the Group has been committed to expand the business scale by exploring new business, bringing new growth and momentum to the Group.